maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

 # maxhoesel.smallstep.step_bootstrap_host

-Configure a host to trust your CA and setup a service user to perform certificate jobs and renewals.
+Configure a host to trust your CA and install `step-cli` to access it.

 This role is intended to be run on regular hosts in your network that you want to cooperate with your existing CA. It will:

 1. Install `step-cli` if required
-2. Create a service user to CA by running `step-cli` commands/collection modules as that user
+2. Install the CA root cert into the system trust store
-3. Install the CA root cert into the system trust store
+3. Configure the root user to automatically connect to your CA when running `step-cli`.

 ## Requirements